cyber-duckie/proxmox-vpn-stream/README.md

 ```

 > [!NOTE]
+> **iptables vs nftables**
-> nft / iptable clarification:
+>
-> nftables (nft) is the modern, unified replacement for the legacy iptables framework, offering a simpler syntax, better performance, and a consolidated approach to firewall management in Linux.
+> Debian and Proxmox use nftables internally.
+The `iptables` commands shown here are
-> nftables
+> translated to nftables via the compatibility layer.
+>

-- wg-quick automatically creates nftables chains to mark and protect WireGuard traffic
+> - `wg-quick` automatically creates nftables chains for WireGuard traffic

-- Custom NAT, forwarding, and DNS-blocking rules are defined using iptables for:
+> - Custom NAT and DNS rules are defined using iptables for clarity and compatibility

-- Simplicity

-- Familiar syntax

-- Compatibility with netfilter-persistent
+> - Rules are persisted using `netfilter-persistent`
+>
+> This approach avoids conflicts while remaining compatible with WireGuard.